2014 Moscow Metro derailment: Investigation

 On 15 July 2014, the Investigative Committee of Russia opened a criminal investigation of the accident, according to part 3 of Article 263.1 of the Criminal Code (violation of the requirements of transport safety).
 Supervising examination of the accident site, investigators interviewed witnesses and employees.
 Vladimir Markin, the Committee's official representative, said that several causes for the accident were being considered, but that all were technical, there being no connection with terrorist attacks.
 He stated that certain people would be investigated and suspects would be identified.

 On 16 July 2014, a senior track master and his assistant, who had worked on the installation of the new switch, were detained on a charge of negligence.
 According to investigators, they installed it incorrectly two months previously using a 3 mm wire instead of special equipment to forcibly lock the switch, as it led to a yet incomplete tunnel.
 This wire could have failed and got the switch stuck in an intermediate position, derailing the train.
-Unprofessional operation of the train was said to have been another contributing factor, as the previous train that had passed over the switch 3 to 4 minutes before the accident had been traveling at a lower speed, and thus had not derailed.
+Unprofessional operation of the train was said to have been another contributing factor, as the previous train that had passed over the switch three to four minutes before the accident had been traveling at a lower speed, and thus had not derailed.

 On 22 July 2014, Ivan Besedin, chief executive of the Moscow Metro, was removed from office by Mayor Sergey Sobyanin.
-Besedin was replaced by former chief executive of the high speed railway branch of Russian Railways, Dmitry Pegov, in order to restore Muscovites' faith in the metro safety.
+Besedin was replaced by the former chief executive of the high-speed railway branch of Russian Railways, Dmitry Pegov, to restore Muscovites' faith in the metro safety.

 Verdicts

 The first trial on the matter ended and the verdicts were announced on 9 November 2015.
-Track master assistant Yuri Gordov was sentenced to 6 years of imprisonment, track repair deputy director Aleksei Trofimov, senior track master Valeri Bashkatov and deputy director of the subcontractor company "Spetstekhrekonstruktsiya" Anatoli Kruglov each were sentenced to 5.5 years of imprisonment.
-There is a separate investigation involving six additional defendants that was still ongoing at the time of conclusion of the first trial.
+Track master assistant Yuri Gordov was sentenced to 6 years of imprisonment, track repair deputy director Aleksei Trofimov, senior track master Valeri Bashkatov, and deputy director of the subcontractor company "Spetstekhrekonstruktsiya" Anatoli Kruglov each were sentenced to 5.5 years of imprisonment.
+There is a separate investigation involving six additional defendants that was still ongoing at the time of the conclusion of the first trial.